Personal Injury Case Results – Medical Malpractice

 Transected ulnar nerve; $1.75 Million

-The plaintiff was seen by his primary care physician after noticing a small lump in the bicep of his right arm, and was referred to a general surgeon for consultation.
+The plaintiff was seen by his primary care physician after noticing a small lump in the bicep of his right arm and was referred to a general surgeon for consultation.
 On examination, the defendant surgeon noted a palpable mass in the medial aspect of his right upper arm against his humerus, and diagnosed the mass as a “subcutaneous lipoma”, warranting surgical excision.
+Trial Report for this Medical Malpractice Case

 Dystonic Cerebral Palsy; $3.5 Million

-The plaintiff, a 37 year-old woman, became pregnant with her second child.
+The plaintiff, a 37-year-old woman, became pregnant with her second child.
 During her pregnancy, she presented to the defendant OB/GYN for periodic, routine evaluations.
 By the 37th week, the “fundal height” was not tracking consistent with the gestational age of the fetus.
-According to the defendant’s own deposition testimony, when a discrepancy exits between the fundal height and the gestational age that is two centimeters or greater in the absence of any other known explanation for the discrepancy, the requisite standard of care required that further evaluation and testing be performed.
+According to the defendant’s own deposition testimony, when a discrepancy exists between the fundal height and the gestational age that is two centimeters or greater in the absence of any other known explanation for the discrepancy, the requisite standard of care required that further evaluation and testing be performed.
 In this case, the discrepancy was greater than two centimeters after 37 weeks, but the defendant testified that despite the lack of any notes in the record explaining her investigation, the discrepancy must have been explained because she did not order any further testing.
 The mother’s medical chart, however, provided no description by the defendant as to her explanation for the discrepancy that would have warranted foregoing further testing.
+Trial Report for this Medical Malpractice Case

 Medical Malpractice; Transected Ulnar Nerve; $1.75 Million